 Most Scrum Teams that I encounter don’t do refinement of their Product Backlog and try to work on things that they don’t understand correctly.
 However, if you get to the Sprint Planning event and your backlog is not ready, then you are doing it wrong.
 If what you build is not of good quality then you should read about Defenition of Done.

 If you get to the Sprint Planning event and your Product Backlog Items for the next Sprint are not already of a size that can fit into the Sprint and fully understood by the Developers, then you are doing it wrong.
 You are heading for the rocks from the start, and you have no map of the shallows to prevent it.

-Although the Scrum Guide does not define Refinement as an Event, you should be doing it.
+Although the Scrum Guide does not define Refinement as an event, you should be doing it.
 You can come up with your Refinement event(s), or refine ad-hoc.
 Whatever you chose there is a simple measure of success.
-If your Development Team looks at something within the next 2 Sprints on the backlog and they don’t understand it, then you have work to do.
+If your Developers looks at something within the next 2 Sprints on the backlog and they don’t understand it, then you have work to do.